 ABA Treatment at ABC

 Parent involvement in ABA treatment is highly correlated with successful outcomes.
 The BCBA/BCaBA will conduct the parent training component in which caregivers will be taught the basics of ABA including teaching new skills, preventing/managing problem behavior, and how to generalize and maintain skills acquired during ABA sessions.
-We will provide you with FREE access to www.AutismTrainingSolutions.com to access an online video library of modules which we will assign to you to complete, in addition to scheduling face-to-face training sessions with you and your family.
+We will provide you with FREE access to Relias Learning to access an online video library of modules which we will assign to you to complete, in addition to scheduling face-to-face parent coaching sessions with you and your family.
 Progress updates will occur during parent training sessions.

 ABA Therapy Sessions

 Therapy typically occurs in the clinic but will also take place in home, school or community locations as recommended and scheduled.
 Some sessions will also address problem behaviors and skills assessments.
-Acquisition skills are identified through a variety of skills assessments including the Verbal Behavior Milestones Assessment and Placement Program (VB‐MAPP), Assessment of Basic Learning and Language Skills (ABLLS).
+Acquisition skills are identified through a variety of skills assessments including the Verbal Behavior Milestones Assessment and Placement Program (VB‐MAPP), an array of developmental curriculum and assessment tools.
 For school‐aged children, other curriculum are used to assess reading, math and writing fluency.
 Problem behaviors can also be addressed during skill acquisition sessions on an as needed basis.
 A typical therapy session in the clinic consists of alternating between table teaching and Natural Environment Teaching (NET); however therapy sessions can vary from child to child based on their individual needs.
 Table teaching sessions and NET sessions are described in more detail below:

 - Table teaching or ITT most often include: language/communication (i.e., receptively identifying items or pictures, labeling items, answering questions, etc.), matching items, sorting items, academic tasks (i.e., writing, math, reading), motor imitation, and attending skills.